dlt-hub/dlt/README.md

 * Auto schema migration: What do you do when a new field appears, or if it changes type?
 With auto schema migration you can default to ingest this data, or throw a validation error.

+## Why?

+Data loading is at the base of the data work pyramid.

+The current ecosystem of tools follows an old paradigm where the data pipeline creator is a software engineer, while the data pipeline user is an analyst.

+In the current world, the data analyst needs to solve problems end to end, including loading.

+Currently there are no simple frameworks to achieve this, but only clunky applications that need engineering and devops expertise to run, install, manage and scale.
+The reason for this is often an artificial monetisation insert (open source but pay to manage).

+Additionally, these existing loaders only load data sources for which somebody developed an extractor, requiring a software developer once again.

+DLT aims to bring loading into the hands of analysts with none of the unreasonable redundacy waste of the modern data platform.

+Additionally, the source schemas will be compatible across the community, creating the possiblity to share reusable analysis and modelling back to the open source community without creating tool-based vendor locks.